 Bannerman Resources

 The construction of a pilot Heap Leach Demonstration Plant was completed in March 2015 and test work started a month later.
 The results strongly support the DFS with fast leach extraction (92% within 22 days), low acid consumption (13.6 kg/t) and excellent material properties with a clean leach solution with no evidence of build-up of deleterious elements occurring during the recycling of the leach solution.
-The plant ran as a pilot plant until 2020, and comprehensively de-risked the proposed heap leaching processing method for Etango, allowed optimisation of processing parameters and generated a large database of processing data.
+The plant ran as a pilot plant until 2020, and comprehensively de-risked the proposed heap leaching processing method for Etango, allowed optimisation of processing parameter,s and generated a large database of processing data.

-Bannerman Mining Resources Namibia has had no lost time injuries to employees or contractors for 13 years.
+Bannerman Mining Resources Namibia has had no lost time injuries to employees or contractors for 15 years.
 All drill sites from the exploration phase have been rehabilitated.
 The company focuses on continued safe operations.

 In August 2020, a Scoping Study on the development of Etango at an 8 Mtpa throughput rate (Etango-8) was completed.
 The Etango-8 Scoping Study was heavily informed by the detailed study work undertaken across all relevant disciplines as part of the DFS 2012 and the OS 2015, and operation of the Heap Leach Demonstration Plant.
 The Scoping Study demonstrated that this accelerated, streamlined project is strongly amenable to development – both technically and economically.